webdev-dave/reddit-museum/README.md

 ## To Do List

-- get rid of auto animation onLoad of gallery main-image
 - create touch/swipe effect for gallery on mobile
 - begin using git branching when working on new features
 - add zoom in/out buttons for image in fsMode (and make sure to allow default browser zoom to work - currently not working)